-Meetings are on the 28th day of the month (Feb-Oct), held at the
+Meetings are on the 28th day of the month (Feb-Nov), held at the

 Vehicle access to Bunny Street is allowed on VUW business; to park in the grounds enter by Lambton Quay gate.

 Weekdays: 7.15 for 7.30pm start

 Weekends: 2:15 for 2.30pm start [* Unless stated otherwise].